appfeel/node-pushnotifications/README.md

     launchImage: '', // apn and gcm for ios
     action: '', // apn and gcm for ios
     category: '', // apn and gcm for ios
-    contentAvailable: '', // apn and gcm for ios
     mdm: '', // apn and gcm for ios
     urlArgs: '', // apn and gcm for ios
     truncateAtWordEnd: true, // apn and gcm for ios